 If you are already harvesting rainwater or just getting started with the concept, there are a couple of tips that you should take into consideration to prevent the growth of algae.

-- The most effective way to prevent algae growth in your storage tank is to purchase a tank with LIGHT-BLOCK™ technology.
+- If you're starting fresh, the most effective way to prevent algae growth in your storage tank is to purchase a tank with LIGHT-BLOCK™ technology.
 Simply put; this stops light penetration through the tank sidewalls.
 Without sunlight, algae can't grow!

-- Add 1/4 teaspoon of bleach to every gallon of water you store.
+- If your tank currently has algae growing in it, add 1/4 teaspoon of bleach to every gallon of water you store.
 Bleach kills microorganisms such as algae.
 The chemical behind this effective form of removing algae is known as hypochlorous acid.
 Once the bleach is added to the water, this chemical goes to work killing microbes and removes algae.

-- Add 4 parts of chlorine to every 1,000,000 parts water.
+- Or, add 4 parts of chlorine to every 1,000,000 parts water.
 Using this small ratio, your water will be safe to drink or irrigate with.

 Related Content: This Water Tank Eliminates Algae Growth